Remember how much it costs to raise a child in Singapore?

 Unused funds in your child’s PSEA will be transferred to their CPF Ordinary Account in the middle of the year in which they turn 31!

 Does it make sense now?

-Your child’s CDA generates a return of 2% per annum effortlessly, you don’t even need to meet different criteria for bonus interest and whatnot.
+Your child’s CDA generates a return of at least 1% per annum effortlessly, you don’t even need to meet different criteria for bonus interest and whatnot.